pllittle/firstClass/README.md

 # firstClass

-A growing collection of LaTeX classes and scripts to automate compilation.
+Welcome to firstClass!
+This repo is a growing collection of LaTeX classes and scripts to automate compilation.

 ## Features